elasticlic/els-api-caller-go/README.md

 Access Keys are obtained from the ELS for a specific user and contain (among other things) the following information:

-**AccessKeyId** - a public string which forms part of the Authorization header in ELS-signed requests.
+**Access Key ID** - a public string which forms part of the Authorization header in ELS-signed requests.

 **Secret Access Key** - a secret string which is used to generate the signature